Chart Color Schemes

 The employment environment in Collaroy Plateau shows above-average strength when compared nationally

-Meanwhile, transport, postal & warehousing has limited presence at 3.0%, compared to 5.3% regionally.
-The area offers limited local employment opportunities, as indicated by Census data on working population versus resident population.
-Over a 12-month period ending September 2025, labour force decreased by 0.6% and employment by 1.6%, leading to a 1.0 percentage point rise in unemployment rate.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force expansion of 2.4%, with a smaller unemployment rate increase of 0.2 percentage points.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Collaroy Plateau's employment mix suggests local employment should increase by 6.9% over five years and 13.9% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, transport, postal & warehousing has limited presence at 3.0%, compared to the regional average of 5.3%.
+The area seems to offer limited local employment opportunities based on Census data comparing working population to resident population.
+Over a 12-month period ending in September 2025, labour force decreased by 0.6% and employment fell by 1.6%, leading to a 1.0 percentage point rise in unemployment rate.
+In contrast, Greater Sydney saw employment grow by 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Collaroy Plateau's employment mix suggests local employment could increase by 6.9% over five years and 13.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment